-If you would like to get involved, please contact us: alumni@standrewscollege.edu.au or +61 2 9565 7300.
+If you would like to get involved, please contact us: alumni@standrewscollege.edu.au.

 Alumni Society

 The St Andrew's College Alumni Society (SACAS) was incorporated in 1948 to help organise reunions and promote fellowship between alumni, and to strengthen the connection between alumni and the College.